ChimeHQ/Neon/README.md

 - the text is about to change
 - the text has changed
-- a text change has been processed and is now ready to accept styling
+- a text change has been processed and is now ready to be styled
 - the visible text has changed
 - the styling has become invalid (ex: the theme has changed)